Homemade Cranberry Liqueur with Orange Zest is easy to make, delicious to drink and a beautiful gift to share over the holidays!

-This is one of my favorite things to make over the holidays yet because I put it on my blog a couple of years ago, it has for the most part languished in the nether world of being there but no one knowing it.
-As I work to finish the batch for this year along with the Coffee Liqueur (Faux Kahlua!)
+This might be one of my favorite things to make for the holidays but because I put it on my blog several years ago, it has for the most part languished in the nether world of being there but no one knowing it.
+As I finished the batch for this year along with the Coffee Liqueur (Faux Kahlua!)
 I bottled last week I decided this was one of those ‘have to’s.’
 Meaning I have to take some new photos, I have to re-post this article and then most importantly?
 You have to make it!

-I’ve mentioned I make my Christmas gifts and each year is a greater challenge to make something more unique than the last.
+I’ve mentioned I make my Christmas gifts and each year there is a greater challenge to make something more unique than the last.
 When I made this several years ago it was one of my first forays into the making of a liqueur.
 As it turns out they are pretty easy.
-Some inexpensive vodka, sugars and your choice of flavors and you’ve got your own brew.
+Some inexpensive vodka, sugar and your choice of flavors and you’ve got your own brew.
 How cool is that?
-Especially cool when vodka, sugars and a few different ingredients are all you need for both the cranberry and coffee liqueurs.

 - 1 cup water